 All first-year PGRs in the School attend the PGR Training Forum, which is convened by the Director of Graduate Studies and meets regularly during the course of the year.
 It provides broad intellectual training of a generic nature, covering such issues as research skills, working methods, and presentation and teaching techniques.
-The Training Forum is also an excellent forum in which to meet other new researchers and more experienced PGRs, who attend sessions to present on various topics.
+The Training Forum is also an excellent setting in which to meet other new researchers and more experienced PGRs, who attend sessions to present on various topics.

 Alongside the PGR Training Forum, PGRs are encouraged to attend the History Research Forum (HRF), which is run by PhD students for PhD students, and provides a relaxed environment in which you can discuss with your peers various aspects of academic life.
 The HRF organises an annual colloquium, which usually takes place in May or June, and is an opportunity for first-year PGRs to present their research in a friendly setting, in preparation for attending and presenting at academic conferenes.